EPMatt/reviewdog-action-tsc/README.md

           workdir: submodule2
 ```

+### Why can't I see the results?
+Try looking into the `filter_mode` options explained [here](https://github.com/reviewdog/reviewdog#filter-mode).
+TypeScript errors will sometimes appear in lines or files that weren't modified by the commit the workflow run is associated with, which instead get filtered with the default `added` option.

 ## Contributing

 Want to improve this action?
 Cool! :rocket: Please make sure to read the [Contribution Guidelines](CONTRIBUTING.md) prior submitting your work.